 Customer Relationship Management Software

-Customer relationship management (CRM) software helps the company keep all its customer data in one centralized and easily accessible location.
-This allows for a clear overview of all interactions with all potential and current clients, and gives data for analyzing potential profit.
-It can be used to organize data into separate groups based on product, customer profile, or market with the goal of optimizing sales.
+Customer relationship management (CRM) software helps the company keep all customer data in one centralized and easily accessible location.
+This allows for a clear overview of all interactions with all potential and current clients and gives data for analyzing potential profit.
+To optimize sales, it can organize data into separate groups based on product, customer profile, or market.

 For CRM to be effective, it has to be integrated with other data solutions used by the company.
 The sales and marketing teams should use one database and not have two separate ones with different information.
 If a separate database is required, strict data integrity checks should be implemented throughout the organization to prevent further decay.

 Data hygiene is one of the most important steps in preventing data decay and one of the easiest to implement.
 It includes: